samkenxstream/turnkey-triumph-326606_rivet-add-on-boilerplate/README.md

 2. `npm install` to install all dependencies
 3. Run `npm run start` to start a development server and watch for changes to `.scss`, `.js`. `.md` files.

 This boilerplate uses [Eleventy](https://www.11ty.io/) to compile Markdown documentation to HTML.
-It also include Sass for CSS preprocessing and uses [Rollup](https://rollupjs.org/guide/en) to process modern JavaScript (ES6) into JavaScript that can saftely be used in the browser.
+It also include Sass for CSS preprocessing and uses [Rollup](https://rollupjs.org/guide/en) to process modern JavaScript (ES6) into JavaScript that can safely be used in the browser.

 All files that are watched by default development task (`npm run start`) are compiled to and served from the `/docs` directory.